Accounting Internships and Careers

 Whether you entered UMass Lowell's Manning School of Business declaring a concentration or came in expecting to explore your options, you're in good company if you change your concentration at some point.
 There are lots of study options and career paths, so we strongly urge you to do some exploring with the help of a career counselor.

-To get in touch with a counselor visit the Career Services Website.
+To get in touch with a counselor visit Career Services.

 They can help in several ways:

 - Discuss your concerns and ideas about concentrations with a career counselor.
 We can help you explore and evaluate concentration and their respective career paths.
 Call 978-934-2355 for an appointment.

 - Choosing a concentration and a career path works best when you understand your own interests and skills, and what's most important to you.
 By taking a vocational assessment, such as Focus, the Myers-Briggs Type Indicator, or SkillScan (all available in the Career & Co-op Center), you can clarify aspects of yourself that may affect your satisfaction with a major and career.
 Once you complete an assessment, you and a career counselor will discuss how you can use the results in determining your next steps.
 Call for an appointment.

 - Knowing how your major can "translate" into a career is key.
 Check out these helpful sites to learn about career paths related to accounting if you decide to consider: